 As a self taught artist focusing on creating work with fine detail, mainly using ink, to depict the complex beauty of life, Inspired by nature on all levels from microscopic images in colourful Abstracts, powerful wildlife studies, the beauty and strength of the human face to wild Landscapes.

-Creating vibrant contemporary collections athertongreenart is a new online contemporary art gallery, bringing the exciting talents of a select group of emerging and mid-career artists to collectors and new buyers of art.
-Our artists create fine art, mixed media and sculpture in both original amd limited edition.
+Creating vibrant contemporary collections athertongreenart gallery is an online contemporary art gallery, bringing the exciting talents of a select group of emerging and mid-career artists to collectors and new buyers of art.
+Our artists create fine art, mixed media and sculpture in both original and limited edition.

 I am a contemporary water-colourist that combines fluid and precise brush line work with clear flat washes of colour.
 My preconceived designs based on my own experience of the natural world simply cover a plane surface forming coherent patterns of colours and abstraction.